0xRoch/llm-ci-guard/README.md

 ```

 `parse-result.ts` can run locally using `GITHUB_TOKEN`, `GITHUB_REPOSITORY`, and `GITHUB_EVENT_PATH` environment variables to emulate the GitHub Actions context.
 Without them it prints the violations to stdout.

+> **Note:** This sandbox blocks outbound connections to the public npm registry.
+To keep `npm install` working, lightweight stubs for `@octokit/rest`, `ts-node`, and `typescript` are vendored under `vendor/`.
+They implement just enough behavior for the demo workflow while avoiding the forbidden network calls.